Fermer

 Espace Riopelle

-The Musée national des beaux-arts du Québec will open a new chapter in its history with the creation of the Espace Riopelle, a pavilion dedicated to Jean Paul Riopelle that will be integrated into the Musée’s existing complex.
+The Musée national des beaux-arts du Québec (MNBAQ) will open a new chapter in its history with the creation of the Espace Riopelle (Riopelle's Space)*, a pavilion dedicated to Jean Paul Riopelle that will be integrated into the Musée’s existing complex.
+To support this transformation project, the Fondation du MNBAQ has launched a major fundraising campaign to which all Quebecers are invited to contribute.

 Cliquez droit ici pour changer la couleur de fond